-As noted following Call 4, the evaluators possessed a much greater understanding of the process than in earlier years.
-A contributory factor was again no doubt the teleconferences organized by the Scientific Officers for all evaluators during the remote evaluation, in which they could discuss the process with IMI staff and the EFPIA consortium coordinators.
+As with previous calls, the evaluators possessed a good understanding of the process following teleconferences organized by the Scientific Officers for all evaluators during the remote evaluation.
+During these teleconferences, evaluators could discuss the process with IMI staff and the EFPIA consortium coordinators.